 - Maltose (glucose + glucose)

-Lactose, the Milk Sugar
+Lactose, the milk carbohydrate

 In cases of the metabolic defect lactose intolerance, this splitting of the β-glycosidic bond is no longer possible.
 The typical symptoms, such as diarrhea and pain in the abdomen, occur because lactose remains in the intestinal lumen and causes osmotic absorption of water and osmotic diarrhea.

-Maltose, the Sugar in Beer
+Maltose, the carbohydrate in beer

-With regard to the general structure of polysaccharides, one should know that there is hetero- and homo-polysaccharides.
+With regard to the general structure of polysaccharides, one should know that there are hetero- and homo-polysaccharides.
 Hetero-polysaccharides consist of several different monosaccharides, while homo-polysaccharides are a sequence of several of the same monosaccharides.

-The most important homo-polysaccharides are cellulose, glycogen and starch.
+The most important homo-polysaccharides are cellulose, glycogen, and starch.
 All of them consist of several glucose molecules.

-Starch consists of amylose (α-(1.4) Glc) as well as amylopectin (α-(1.4) Glc and sometimes α-(1.6) Glc) branched out due its bonds α(1.6).
-Glycogen consists of α-(1.4) Glc and α-(1.6) Glc as well (glycosidic bonds between glucose molecules).
-It does, however, have more α-(1.6)-bonds which are why it is more branched out than amylopectin.
+Starch consists of amylose (α-(1.4) Glc) as well as amylopectin (α-(1.4) Glc and sometimes α-(1.6) Glc) branched out due to its bonds α-(1.6).
+Glycogen consists of α-(1.4) Glc and α-(1.6) Glc glycosidic bonds between glucose molecules, as well.
+It does, however, have more α-(1.6) bonds, which is why it is more branched out than amylopectin.